duhankosali/duhankosali/README.md

 ### Hi there 👋

-- I'm Duhan from Turkey, and I student at Beykoz University Software Engineer and Istanbul University Management Information Systems.
+- I'm Duhan from Turkey, and I student at Beykoz University Software Engineer,

-- Love to use new technologies and frameworks.
+- Love to use new technologies and frameworks,

-- Object Oriented Analysis, Design and Development
+- Object Oriented Analysis, Design and Development,

-- Strongly coding with OOP Software Design Principles and Design Patterns
+- Strongly coding with OOP Software Design Principles and Design Patterns,

 - C, C++, C#, Java, Python, HTML vs.